Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-• Can you get them on the NHS?
+- Can you get flexible braces on the NHS?

-• How do you clean and look after them?
+- How do you clean and look after your flexible dentures?

 We'll also explain some other missing teeth options so you can figure out what's best for you.

 Traditionally, dentures feature a metal or plastic base plate with acrylic gums and porcelain or acrylic fake teeth.
-These dentures are completely rigid and can be bulky to wear.
-But more recently, a new option has been developed to offer better comfort and aesthetics.
-Valplast were the first company to introduce flexible dentures, and they still dominate the UK market, so some people talk about ‘Valplast dentures‘ when really they mean any brand.
+Unlike flexible dentures traditional dentures are completely rigid and can be bulky to wear.
+But more recently, flexible dentures were created and became a new option to offer better comfort and aesthetics.
+Valplast were the first company to introduce flexible dentures, and they still dominate the UK market, so some people talk about ‘Valplast dentures‘ when really they mean any brand of flexible dentures.

 But what exactly are flexible dentures, and how do they compare to traditional styles?